How to Launch on Product Hunt in 2026: A No-BS Playbook for Founders

 If you don’t choose, you’ll default to the vanity metric of “rank” - and then hate your life when the spike dies 48 hours later.

-Step 2: Pre-launch (4–6 weeks): the work that makes launch day easy
+Step 2: The prep. work that makes launch day easy

 Most founders do two things: